matt-hires/generator-alfresco-adf-app/README.md

 #  Modified ADF application generator for Yeoman

-This is a mod of the original Alfresco ADF application for yeoman which works also for Windows.
+This is a mod of the original Alfresco ADF application for yeoman which works also for Windows npm installation.
+It fixes problems with yeoman and deasync npm packages.

 ## Pre-Requisites